 The Early Childhood Education associate degree program provides students with a foundation in childhood theory and how it’s applied in educational and childcare settings.
 Students will gain an understanding of early childhood theory and how it can be applied with children from infancy through middle childhood.

-Graduates of the degree program will have the ability to work at childcare centers, Head Start programs, child development programs, early intervention programs and public education classrooms.
-Students will develop the ability to plan, implement and asses learning experiences, guide behavior and communicate and collaborate with families and colleagues to form a safe and happy learning environment for children.
+Graduates of the degree program will have the ability to work at childcare centers, Head Start programs, child development programs, early intervention programs, and public education classrooms.
+Students will develop the ability to plan, implement and assess learning experiences, guide behavior, and communicate and collaborate with families and colleagues to form a safe and happy learning environment for children.

 The curriculum follows a path aligned to NAEYC standards and the CDA Credential.